1996 eruption of Gjálp

+Between 30 September and 13 October 1996, an Icelandic hyaloclastite ridge named Gjálp ([ˈcaul̥p]) erupted.
+Located under the Vatnajökull glacier shield, its present form resulted from the eruptions, and it is likely part of the Grímsvötn volcanic system.
+However, not all scientists are of this opinion, as seismic studies are consistent with a 10 km lateral dike intrusion at about 5 km depth from Bárðarbunga being the trigger event.
+This does not exclude a shallower secondary intrusion from Grímsvötn being important in the subaerial eruption itself.

 Importance

-The eruption was of imminent importance, because it was for the first time that a subglacial eruption under a thick ice cover as well as the connected jökulhlaup could be observed and analyzed by modern techniques.See also: Hugh Tuffen, D.W.
-McGarvie, etal.: Will subglacial rhyolite eruptions be explosive or intrusive?
-Some insights from analytical models.
-Annals of Glaciology, in press.
-Lancaster University.
-(2006) Retrieved 30 August 2020.
+The eruption was of importance, because it was for the first time that a subglacial eruption under a thick ice cover as well as the connected jökulhlaup could be observed and analyzed by modern techniques.

 Geography

 Eruption location

-The subglacial eruption fissure is to be found in the northwest corner of Vatnajökull ice cap more or less half way between the central volcanoes Bárðarbunga and Grímsvötn.
+The subglacial eruption fissure is to be found in the northwest corner of Vatnajökull ice cap more or less halfway between the central volcanoes Bárðarbunga and Grímsvötn.
+It is also to the west of the Hamarinn central volcano of the Bárðarbunga volcanic system which has the Loki Ridge extending west–east which has been assigned historically to the Loki-Fögrufjöll volcano.